The Best Version of You

 Your best version self… leverages your superpowers.

 There’s a framework I use in my executive coaching to help leaders in transition that has four parts to it: voice, center, path, and toolbox.
 Your voice is the unique sound of your life—the set of experiences and giftedness that make you…you.
-It is the core DNA of your superpowers, as we refer them today.
+It is the core DNA of your superpowers, as we refer to them today.
 It is the parts of your life that you are uniquely wired to deliver.
 Remember that verse in Psalm 139 that says you and I are “fearfully and wonderfully made.”
 That means we’re made intentionally.
 Your best version of yourself identifies your unique gifting and passion and gives it opportunity to flourish.
 I am, at my core, a Macro Strategist, A Connector, A Content Farmer and an Encourager.
 Those are my superpowers.
 Like the Olympic sprinter Eric Liddell famously said, “When I run, I feel God’s pleasure.”
 What comes easily to you and benefits others?

 -